 - Active student organizations that network with professionals and advance the principles of technology education.

 - Select courses are available online.

-- St. Cloud State's technology education program is the only Minnesota program with accreditation by National Council for Accreditation of Teacher Education (NCATE), Council on Technology Teacher Education and International Technology Education Association (CTTE/ITEA).
+- St. Cloud State's technology education program is the only Minnesota program with accreditation by Council on Technology Teacher Education and International Technology Education Association (CTTE/ITEA).

 - Established teacher development department.

 - Co-host of the annual Global Social Responsibility Conference.